 The world as we know is completely different than the one most of us grew up in.
 Anyone who caught up in the recent hype around Back to The Future got a great reminder of what things were like 30 years ago.
 A typical day looked much different than it does now.
 Our behavior has shifted over the last three decades due in part to the rise of technology.
 The rise of computers, the internet, and mobile devices has had a massive effect on how we act and interact as we've gained widespread access to information.
 Our new access made it easier to communicate and gain information, therefore changing our behavior.
 Gone were the days of the Industrial Age where advertisers simply needed to run TV commercials to sell millions of products and in came the Information Age.

 As technology has advanced further the access, behavior, and expectations of the consumer have grown.
 Today we have smartphones, social media, apps, and 4G connections.
 We can have whatever we want, whenever we want it, wherever we are.
 It's instant gratification or bust.
 Enter the Age of the Customer.

 So how do we compete for time and attention as we try to do business in these times?
-To really understand what we should do to compete we need to understand more about the factors that have led to such behavior.
+We wrote a digital positioning guide on The Cutting Edge to help organizations compete.
+But, to really understand what we should do to compete, we need to understand more about the factors that have led to such behavior.

 Four Contributing Factors to Shifting Behavior